Scrivito/scrivito_three_column_widget/README.md

 ## Customization

-We recomment to use [Scrivito Advanced Editors](https://github.com/Scrivito/scrivito_advanced_editors) for best usability.
+We recommend to use [Scrivito Advanced Editors](https://github.com/Scrivito/scrivito_advanced_editors) which provides nicer controls.